PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter07/Tutorial/README.md

 Replace the HTML table with SVG.

 Since you are not bound to a strict hierarchical structure like an HTML table, you don't need to use `d3.insert()` or any complex selectors.
 The joins will be much simpler.
-You can also add rounded corners to the rectangles, as shown in _Figure 7_, or even use other shapes.
+You can also add rounded corners to the rectangles, as shown in _Figure 8_, or even use other shapes.

 ![Figure 8 – Heatmap table implemented with SVG.](images/figure-8.png)
-_Figure 8 – Heatmap table implemented with SVG._
+_Figure 8 – Heatmap table implemented with SVG_

 ## Final application